zhongzhili/zhongzhili.github.io/content/en/posts/2023-12-20-A Lightweight and Explainable Data-Driven Scheme for Fault Detection of Aerospace Sensors.md

 ---
-title: "A Lightweight and Explainable Data-Driven Scheme for Fault Detection of Aerospace Sensors"
+title: "A lightweight and explainable data-driven scheme for fault detection of aerospace sensors"
 date: 2023-12-20
 author: Zhongzhi Li
 slug: first-post